Ibn Asakir: Death

-Ibn Asakir, the Imam of the Muhaddithuns and one of the major Islamic historian died in 24 January 571/1176 at the age of 71 and was buried at the Bab al-Saghir cemetery, next to his father and near to the grave of the Caliph Mu`awiya.
+Ibn Asakir, the Imam of the hadith scholars and historians died in 24 January 571/1176 at the age of 71 and was buried at the Bab al-Saghir cemetery, next to his father and near to the grave of the Caliph Mu`awiya.

 Legacy

 His was a tumultuous time: centuries of Shia reign had not long ended in central Syria, rival warlords sought dominate the capital Damascus, and Crusaders had conquered Jerusalem.
 Seeking the unification of Syria and Egypt, and the revival of Sunni Islam in both regions, Ibn ‘Asakir served successive Muslim rulers, including Nur al-Din and Saladin, and produced propaganda against both the Christian invaders and the Shia's.
 This, together with his influential writings and his advocacy of major texts, helped to lay the foundations for the eventual Sunni domination of the Levant and Egypt, a domination which continues to this day.

 During Ibn Asakir's intense journeys for education to the east.
 It is said that he was the first scholar in Damascus to bring many copies of books that have never reached Damascus before in history.
 Due to so much knowledge and information he gathered, he manage to share these new pieces of valuable information in Umayyad Mosque and began teaching there.
 Due to this, Damascus would later grow into becoming the Islamic center and birth many great scholars.
 The city would eclipse both Islamic leading centers such as Baghdad and Nishapur after the Mongol invasion.
 Ibn Asakir's collection's would later spread all over the west impacting further Islamic knowledge.

 Al-Qasim the son of Ibn Asakir would narrate two unique reports that prophesize his legacy.